Alcohol laws of Australia: New South Wales

 Other specialised licences are: full club licence, renewable limited club licence, temporary limited licence, renewable limited licence, restricted club licence, pre-retail licence (for wholesalers, producers, brewers and liquor importers), and vigneron's licence.

 Some local councils have passed by-laws prohibiting the consumption of alcohol on streets within their areas, especially the Sydney CBD Entertainment Precinct, which stretches from the Sydney Harbour Bridge, Circular Quay, to the end of George Street.
 In other parts of Sydney, many suburbs still have similar 'alcohol-free zones', notably the immediate streets near railway stations, all main roads in Hurstville, Bankstown, Chatswood, and the City of Willoughby.
 Most of these bans last for four years and can be renewed each September of the four-year cycle under council discretion.
 Breach of the by-law can result in confiscation and disposal of open bottles of alcohol; however no fine can be issued.

 In a designated area within Kings Cross, Sydney and Newcastle CBD there were formerly laws requiring a 1:30 am lockout, meaning no patrons can enter bars after that point, and no existing patrons can re-enter after that time, while last drinks are at 3 am.
 There were restrictions on what can be served after midnight.
 For example, liquor cannot be served "neat".
 On 28 November 2019, the NSW Government announced that the lockout laws will be lifted in Sydney's CBD and Oxford Street from 14 January 2020.
+The remaining major lockout conditions, including the 3:30 am last drinks rule, were removed in January 2026 by the NSW Government following a review by Liquor & Gaming NSW.

-In NSW, if a minor is caught with alcohol in a public place it can be confiscated and guardians notified of the offence, and a maximum fine of $20 may be issued.
+In New South Wales, if a person under 18 years of age is caught possessing or consuming liquor in a public place without being supervised by a responsible adult or having a reasonable excuse, police may seize the liquor and a maximum fine of $20 may apply.
 The state has an exception for a minor to consume alcohol for religious purposes, for example Holy Communion.

 New South Wales alcohol laws only allow the following identification as legally accepted proof-of-age in licensed premises: